pingcap/blog/tidb-dm-architecture-design-and-implementation-principles.md

 #### Sharding DDL

 With the table router and column mapping function, we can replicate DML statements from sharded tables in a smooth manner.
 But in the process of incrementally replicating data, if DDL statements are executed on the upstream sharded tables that are waiting for merging, then an error might occur.
-Let’s see a simple example of executing DDL statements on the sharded tables.
+Let's see a simple example of executing DDL statements on the sharded tables.

 ![Sharding DDL example](media/sharding-ddl-example.png)